cmaxw/devchat-eleventy/src/my-angular-story/mas-085-james-henry.md

 ## Episode Summary

 James Henry is an Angular architect at [Nrwl](https://nrwl.io/about-us), a consulting and training company, and a Most Valuable Professional (MVP) for TypeScript at Microsoft.
 James has been working with Angular since 2012.
 James started developing with [PHP](https://php.net/) at age fifteen.
+He used it to edit his [Myspace](https://myspace.com/) page.

 ## Links